chrisdoc/thesis/thesis.md

 created by using the area of each triangle as input.
 A random number generator will use this *pdf* and randomly assign the triangle in which the subscribers location shall be diced.
-In Figure [fig:comprandom] two different approaches for random triangle point picking.
+In Figure [fig:comprandom] two different approaches for random triangle point picking are illustrated.
 The first one is picking a point within the boundaries of the triangle whereas the second one is picking a point in a quadrilateral which consist of the triangle and its mirroring.
-To pick a point in a triangle the first approach is using Equation [eq:randtriangle] where $a_1$ and $a_2$ are uniform random numbers in the interval $ \left[0,1 \right] $, $v_1$ and $v_2$ are two vertices’s of the triangle.
+To pick a point in a triangle the first approach is using Equation [eq:randtriangle] where $a_1$ and
+$a_2$ are uniform random numbers in the interval $ \left[0,1 \right] $,
+$v_1$ and $v_2$ are two vertices’s of the triangle.
 As depicted in Figure [fig:randtriangle] this approach does not create uniform distributed points within the triangle.
 The second approach is different from the first one as it does not pick points within the triangle but